Pete Perry (basketball)

-John "Pete" Perry (born March 24, 1948) is a former American basketball center.
-He played college basketball at Pan American College.
+John "Pete" Perry (born March 24, 1948) is an American former basketball player.
+He played college basketball for the Pan American Broncs.

-Early years
+College career

-Perry enrolled at Utica Junior College.
-He transferred to Pan American College at the end of his sophomore season.
+Perry attended high school in Hinds County, Mississippi.
+He played his freshman and sophomore seasons of college basketball at Utica Junior College (now Hinds Community College).
+Perry transferred to Pan American College (now University of Texas Rio Grande Valley) at the end of his sophomore season.

-As a junior, he set a school single-season record with 96 total blocks.
-He also established a school single-game record with 8 blocked shots against the University of Southern Mississippi, which he later broke with 11 blocks against Lamar University (2/21/72).
-He made 9 blocks against Tennessee Tech University.
-He had 7 blocked shots both against Southwestern University and Lamar University (2/8/72).
+As a junior, Perry set a school single-season record with 96 total blocks.
+He also established a school single-game record with 8 blocked shots against the Southern Miss Golden Eagles on December 6, 1971, which he later broke with 11 blocks against the Lamar Cardinals on February 21, 1972.

-As a senior, he played in 26 games, averaging 20.1 points, 14.9 rebounds (seventh in school history), for a single-season total of 388 rebounds (seventh in school history) and a total of 120 blocked shots (school record).
+As a senior, Perry played in 26 games, averaging 20.1 points, 14.9 rebounds (seventh in school history), for a single-season total of 388 rebounds (seventh in school history) and a total of 120 blocked shots (school record).

 Perry was a prolific shot blocker while playing for the Broncs and set the program record for most career blocks with 216, which is over double that of the second highest player.
-He also left school ranking seventh in career rebounds with 670.
+He also ranks eighth in career rebounds with 670.

 Professional career

 Perry was selected by the Los Angeles Lakers in the second round (34th overall) of the 1973 NBA draft.
 He was also selected by the Virginia Squires in the 1973 ABA draft.
-He was released before the start of the season.
+He signed with the Lakers on July 3, 1973, but did not play for the team.

 In September 1974, he signed as a free agent with the New York Knicks.
 In October, he was released before the start of the season after the re-signing of Tom Riker.
 Perry never played in the National Basketball Association (NBA).

+Personal life

+Perry was one of 14 children born to reverend Reverend Charlie Perry and his wife.
+He had a stutter.

+Perry married Jacqui who was a fellow student at Pan American.
+Their son, Makeba, played college basketball for the Tulane Green Wave.